 Cannabis consumption is also prohibited at any cannabis retail outlet.

 Cannabis and impaired driving

 It doesn’t matter which substance you’re impaired by; impaired driving is still impaired driving.
 It’s always dangerous and it’s always illegal.

 Studies have shown that among younger drivers, driving after using cannabis is more prevalent than driving after drinking alcohol.

 Many more young people report getting into a car with a driver who has recently used cannabis as opposed to having used it themselves and then driven.

-After alcohol, it is the most commonly detected substance among drivers who died in vehicle crashes.
+After alcohol, it is the most commonly detected substance among drivers who have submitted to roadside testing.

 Growing, Storage, and Transportation

 - With the federal legislation, Canadians wishing to cultivate a small personal supply of cannabis are able to purchase their seeds from a provincially regulated retailer.

 - Canadians are allowed to grow up to four cannabis plants per residence for personal use from licensed seeds.